clicon/clixon-docs/xml.rst

    x1 = xml_dup(x0);

-In these cases, the new object ``x1`` can be use as a separate tree for insertion, for example.
+In these cases, the new object ``x1`` can be use as a separate tree for insertion.

 Searching in XML
 =================
 Clixon search indexes are either *implicitly* created from the YANG